 Itâ€™s important to note that the study also acknowledges a need for further studies on the benefits of ketamine for pain relief.
 However, doctors across 400 clinics around the US use ketamine in cases where the pain is chronic.

 What do experts say about using ketamine for pain?

-Despite the need for more studies regarding ketamine for pain relief, some doctors have great things to say about the use of this drug:
+Despite the need for more studies regarding ketamine relief, some doctors have great things to say about the use of this drug:

 What other conditions is ketamine therapy used to treat?